 Most people associate MDMA (which is also known as Ecstasy or Molly) as a party drug–one used at raves and clubs.
 It’s not surprising, as this drug has been immensely popularized over the last decade for recreational use.
 However, MDMA has shown promise for treating in treating PTSD and trauma in ways unlike any other drug.

 It’s no wonder MDMA made it to the streets and quickly became one of the most popular drugs of modern times.
-Because of this, the DEA took notice, and MDMA was banned in 1985–becoming a Schedule Class I substance and deemed as dangerous as cocaine and heroin.
-In the year 2000, however, the FDA approved the first clinical trial on the benefits of MDMA and what they found proved what those who had used it in the past once did–it worked very well for people suffering with PTSD and trauma.
+Because of this, the DEA took notice, and MDMA was banned in 1985–becoming a Schedule I substance and deemed as dangerous as cocaine and heroin.
+In the year 2000, however, the FDA approved the first clinical trial on the benefits of MDMA.
+What they found proved what we already knew–it worked very well for people suffering with PTSD and trauma.

 Since the first trials of MDMA, the FDA has since approved phase two trials of the substance which are being conducted in four different locations.
 These recent trials have confirmed that MDMA works exceptionally for patients suffering from trauma.
 One study showed that 83% of people with PTSD who participated in the trial overcame their PTSD, while only 25% showed success with talk therapy alone.